BY

 THE MANIFESTO OF THE NORTH STAR PROJECT

-When you see THROUGHOUT LIFE most of your friends, colleagues, and classmates who are of degree being defiled, sanctioned, terminated, harassed, arrested, jailed, and imprisoned for the most minuscule violation of a regulation, or for just doing what they’ve been trained to do
+When you see THROUGHOUT LIFE, most of your friends, colleagues, and classmates who are of degree being defiled, sanctioned, terminated, harassed, arrested, jailed, and imprisoned for a minuscule violation of a regulation or for just doing what they’ve been trained to do.

 ENOUGH IS ENOUGH.

-At some point in your life, you have to say and proclaim enough is enough and what are you going to do about it.
+At some point in your life, you have to say and proclaim, “Enough is enough.”
+What are you going to do about it?

 Then we must stand and fight as soldiers together or die like mice.